What Are Common Causes of Excessive Credit Card Debt?

 Additionally, if paying credit card bills is keeping you from working toward other financial milestones, such as saving for retirement, you’ll want to do all you can to get out of debt faster.

-Is Bankruptcy the Only Way to Get Out of Credit Card Debt?
+Bankruptcy is not the Only Way to Get Out of Credit Card Debt!

 For many, a better option is to work toward eliminating credit card debt on their own, or working with a nonprofit agency that offers credit counseling and debt management plans.

 Let’s take a look at all those options, starting with getting out of credit card debt on your own.

 How to Pay off Credit Card Debt On Your Own

 If you want to try to pay off credit card debt on your own, our free credit counseling is a great place to start.
 You’ll receive a credit summary that breaks down your total debt, plus a personalized budget to help you manage your finances.
 You’ll also receive a recommendation for the most efficient way to pay off your credit card debt.
 If you still decide to proceed on your own after free credit counseling, follow these steps: